SrijanBadhya/Debsoc/Running the PES Debsoc.md

 The polls for every session were posted on this group, and these polls included the options of 2 pm, 4 pm, and No. The group had given the permission to text for admins only, and the admins were all the seniors who had expressed interest in conducting sessions.
 The Announcements channel was for important announcements major documents like the manual.
 The messages here needed to be minimized so that people could search up quickly.

-Share the motion on the WhatsApp group (not the Sessions group because that prevents free-flowing conversation since people cannot reply to it)
+Share the motion on the WhatsApp group

 PES clubs often tell juniors to market events on every group they are a part of.